Audi e-tron Sportback breaks cover

 The battery system of the Audi e-tron Sportback 55 Quattro stores 95 kWh of gross energy (86.5 kWh net) and operates at a rated voltage of 396 volts.
 It is fitted as a wide flat block beneath the passenger cell, to which it is bolted at 35 points.
 The battery system is exceptionally rigid and crash-proof—thanks to a solid protective frame and an aluminium laminate that holds the 36 cell modules.

 These are arranged on two levels, as a long lower “floor” with 31 modules and a short upper floor with five modules.
 Each module integrates twelve ‘pouch cells.’
 The cooling system is located beneath the cell chamber.

-During deceleration actions of up to 0.3 g—which applies to over 90 percent of such actions in everyday driving—the high-voltage battery is charged by the electric motors, primarily by the rear electric motor, which act as generators in these situations.
+During deceleration actions of up to 0.3 g—which applies to over 90 per cent of such actions in everyday driving—the high-voltage battery is charged by the electric motors, primarily by the rear electric motor, which acts as generators in these situations.

 The recuperation system provides for variable regulation of energy recuperation between both electric modules—both in coasting mode when the driver releases the right-hand pedal as well as during braking.
 The degree of coasting recuperation can be set to three stages by means of paddles on the steering wheel and is even more strongly differentiated than on the e-tron.